To the women in football, and every other male-dominated sport: keep on shattering

 Cleveland Browns Chief of Staff Callie Brownson became the first woman to coach a position in an NFL game when she filled in Sunday for tight ends coach Drew Petzing, who was with his wife for the birth of their child.

-Those advancements came two weeks after the Miami Marlins made Kim Ng the first woman general manager in MLB’s history.
+Those advancements came two weeks after the Miami Marlins made Kim Ng the first woman general manager in major North American men’s sports.

 That glass ceiling in sports “is getting shattered,” Kleine said.